be-thomas/createClass/README.md

 You can create a new instance of your class with the `new()` function, or by simply calling the class name as a function.
 Pass constructor arguments to this function.

-	-- create object from class
+	-- create instance of class
 	local awesome = MyAwesomeClass(1, 2, 3)

 	print(awesome.sum) --> 6